top of page

 The book, A Wrinkled Heart, appears to currently be available only as an e-book, through Amazon (Kindle) or Itunes (iPad).
 It’s an engaging read-along, with fun narration and sound effects and cheerful background music!
 The last page shares “Simple Ways to be Kind to Others” and there is an activity for cutting out a paper heart to wrinkle as the story is being told.
 (That certainly sounds familiar, doesn’t it?!)

-If you’d rather not invest in the book, but would still like to listen to the story with your Littles, I did find a delightful Youtube version, as well, read by the author, Tracy Hoexter!
+If you’d rather not invest in the book, but would still like to listen to the story with your Littles, I did find a delightful Youtube version, as well, read by the author, Tracy Hoexter herself!
 It’s a great option for sharing this story and it even includes the “Simple Ways to be Kind to Others” page.
 (Tap on the graphic to watch!)

 Of course, I’m already thinking of ways to introduce this story